torchlard/Notes/frontend/DOM.md

 two event handler of same event type is registered activated in one element

 capturing phase: (discovery)
-check outermost ancestor(html) if it has event handler -> next element inside -> ... -> element clicked
+check outermost ancestor(document) if it has event handler -> next element inside -> ... -> element clicked

 target phase:
 - event object arrive at event target, if cannot bubble, terminate